GULibrarySandbox/ten-repo/content/09-deidentify.md

 *Re-identifing* an individual can be possible by recombining the de-identifiable data set and the identifiers.
 Steps need to be undertaken to avoid this occuring.

-#### Australian practical guidance for de-identification (ARDC)
+#### Australian practical guidance for de-identification

-*Australian Research Data Commons (ARDC)* has an excellent guide on De-identification.
-The [De-identification Guide](https://www.ands.org.au/working-with-data/sensitive-data/de-identifying-data) is intended for researchers who *own* a data set and wish to share safely with fellow researchers or for publishing of data.
+- The ARDC's [Identifiable Data](https://ardc.edu.au/resource/identifiable-data/)resource collates a selection of Australian and international practical guidelines and resources on how to de-identify datasets.
+In addition, their [Publishing sensitive data guide](https://ardc.edu.au/resource/publishing-sensitive-data-guide/) is intended for researchers who *own* a data set and wish to share safely with fellow researchers or for publishing of data.

-More practical guidelines available nationally include:

 * The Australian Government’s Office of the Australian Information Commissioner (OAIC) and CSIRO Data61 have released a [‘De-identification Decision Making Framework’](https://www.oaic.gov.au/privacy/guidance-and-advice/de-identification-decision-making-framework) which is a “practical guide to de-identification, focussing on operational advice”.
 The guide will assist organisations that handle personal information to de-identify their data effectively.